2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. Wrong Planchet Errors

 Wrong planchet errors occur when a dime die strikes a blank intended for a different denomination.
-A 2023 dime on cent or quarter stock creates an immediately recognizable anomaly with incorrect weight, size, or composition despite proper design details.
+A 2023 dime on cent or quarter stock creates an immediately recognizable anomaly — incorrect weight, size, or composition despite showing the proper Roosevelt design.

 The error originates from planchet mixing during mint feeding processes.
-Automated systems occasionally allow foreign blanks into the wrong press line.
-Quality control catches most instances, but some escape detection.
+Automated systems occasionally allow foreign blanks into the wrong press line, and quality control catches most instances, but some escape detection.
+A historical comparison: a 1999-D Roosevelt dime struck on a cent planchet, of which only two examples are known, sold for $10,000 at auction.

-Values depend on planchet combination.
-A 2023 dime on cent stock typically brings $500-$800, while quarter planchet examples can exceed $1,500.
-Perhaps only a handful exist for any year.
+Values for 2023 depend on planchet combination.
+A 2023 dime on cent stock typically brings $500–$800, while quarter planchet examples can exceed $1,500.
+Perhaps only a handful exist for any given year.

 2. Off-Center Strike Errors